 Programme

-• Annie Bell, Director at Public First, will open the conference with a thought-provoking session exploring the emerging trends shaping UK higher education.
-Against a backdrop of regulatory reform, financial constraint, and shifting public expectations, this talk will examine the key risks and strategic opportunities facing the sector.
-With a focus on what these developments mean for internal audit, Annie will offer insights into how audit functions can evolve to remain agile, add value, and support institutional resilience in an increasingly complex and uncertain environment.
+- Annie Bell, Associate Director at Public First, will open the conference with a thought-provoking session exploring the emerging trends shaping UK higher education.
+This talk will examine the key risks and strategic opportunities facing the sector and discuss how audit functions can evolve to remain agile, add value, and support institutional resilience in an increasingly complex and uncertain environment.

-• David Becker, Chief Operating Officer at SUMS, will lead a session on Driving growth and cutting costs: the role of the operating model in future proofing our universities.
-David is one of the sector’s leading experts in organisation design and will share insights from his extensive experience developing and implementing target operating models and leading transformation across politically complex institutions.
+- David Becker, Chief Operating Officer at SUMS, will lead a session on Driving growth and cutting costs: the role of the operating model in future proofing our universities, sharing insights from his extensive experience developing and implementing target operating models and leading transformation across politically complex institutions.

-• Paul Kelly, Head of Cyber and Data Privacy Services at Azets, will join us to take a fresh look at the evolving Cyber Security landscape.
+- Paul Kelly, Head of Cyber and Data Privacy Services at Azets, will join us to take a fresh look at the evolving Cyber Security landscape.
 Drawing on lessons from recent high-profile cyber-attacks, Paul will explore emerging threats, vulnerabilities, and the implications for institutional resilience, and explain what internal auditors should be looking for when assessing cyber risk, governance, and response readiness.
-Paul has over 20 years of experience providing technology and digital assurance services to a wide range of clients across all market sectors.

-• Steve Hall, Director of Student Experience at the University of Bristol, will lead a practical session on the implementation of the new OfS condition of registration (Condition E6) to prevent and address harassment and sexual misconduct, explaining what universities need to think about in terms of their institutional policies and processes.
-Steve has over 10 years' of experience in the higher education sector, including roles at the Office for Students and the Higher Education Funding Council for England.
+- Steve Hall, Director of Student Experience at the University of Bristol, will lead a practical session on the implementation of the new OfS condition of registration (Condition E6) to prevent and address harassment and sexual misconduct, explaining what universities need to think about in terms of their institutional policies and processes.

 The conference will also feature interactive breakout discussions, giving delegates the opportunity to explore key topics in greater depth.
-These sessions will include a chance to reflect on Ethical decision-making in times of uncertainty, and a closer look at the recent Gillies Report and its implications for internal audit practice.
+These sessions will include a chance to the discuss the practical challenges of upholding Free Speech in their universities, reflect on Ethical decision-making in times of uncertainty, and a take closer look at the recent Gillies Report and its implications for internal audit practice.

 Venue